9 Most Walkable Neighborhoods in Nashville: Everything You Need, Just Steps Away

 Historic Edgefield Amenities

 Despite having a relatively small population, the Historic Edgefield community is replete with attractions, conveniences, and amenities—and it's one of the more walkable neighborhoods in Nashville.
 Historic Edgefield, often described as quirky, is one of Nashville's best historic neighborhoods.
-With dozens of restaurants, coffee shops, and bars in the neighborhood, it's easy to find what you want in the area.
+With dozens of restaurants, coffee shops, and bars in the neighborhood, it's easy to find new favorites.
 Located on the East Bank of the Cumberland River, it's only a few blocks from Downtown.
-The area has a range of housing options, with many recently built Nashville condos complementing a collection of historic homes.
+The neighborhood has a range of housing options, with many recently built Nashville condos complementing a collection of historic homes.
 The area continues to grow in popularity for those looking to live in an urban environment with a retro feel.

 Homes in Historic Edgefield continue to attract locals and visitors with their rich history and charming, turn-of-the-century style.
 Not to mention the neighborhood's prime location, with walkable access to quaint vintage shops at Five Points.
 This famous shopping alley has an independent bookstore, an aura photography studio, and a jewelry store supplying rare beads.

 Historic Edgefield's commercial district is home to many specialty shops and buzzworthy eateries west of the shopping alley.
-One top-rated store is High Garden, offering a wide selection of artisanal herbs and looseleaf teas.
-Another is The Soda Parlor, serving decadent ice cream sandwiches and rootbeer floats.
-Last but not least, Yeast Nashville is a well-known bakery and coffee bar near Edge Park at the neighborhood's northern border.
+One top-rated spot is The Soda Parlor, serving decadent ice cream sandwiches and root beer floats.
+Another local favorite, Yeast Nashville is a well-known bakery and coffee bar near East Park at the neighborhood's northern border.

 The Gulch